 The first criteria for choosing a sewing machine are the stitches.
 There are different stitches used for sewing such as the gathering stitch, zig-zag stitch, topstitch, lock stitch and so on which most sewing classes will not explain to you until you get to the advanced stage.

 A beginner who is learning how to sew should solely be interested in a sewing machine that has the basic stitches like the straight stitch (topstitch) and the zig-zag stitch.
 As a learner, you shouldn't be bothering yourself with the different stitches a sewing machine has.
-Enjoy the process of leaning with just the basics first so that understanding the advanced side of sewing will be much easier.
+Enjoy the process of learning with just the basics first so that understanding the advanced side of sewing will be much easier.

 What Do You Intend To Sew?